linode/docs/docs/guides/tools-reference/tools/how-to-use-choose-command/index.md

 conduct a test of various command-line text-processing tools
 {{< /output >}}

 Meanwhile, `awk` doesn't come with a simple way of selecting a range.
-You need to either indicate each index in the range (e.g., `5,6,7,8,9,10,11,12`) or use a conditional loop like this one:
+You need to either indicate each index in the range (e.g., `5,6,7,8,9,10,11,12`) or use a conditional loop like the following one:

     echo 'With this text, we conduct a test of various command-line text-processing tools' |